How long have people been enjoying massages? For centuries! Evidence can be found in Egyptian tombs and ancient Chinese medical texts.

 Fact: Massage does more than manipulate muscles.
 Massage can stretch tightened areas of the fascia, a seamless tissue layer connecting muscles, bones and organs.
 Massage can manually move fluids to loosen joints, reduce swelling and make movement easier.
 Fluid build-up in arthritic joins may be reduced, alleviating swelling and pain.
 Massage can also improve the flow of lymph — a fluid that normally moves through the body to fight infection — by reducing painful swelling.
 Massage may help increase circulation of the blood, which moves nutrients and waste products through the body and speeds healing.

 Myth 3: The effects of massage are temporary.

 Fact: A good massage therapist does more than address temporary aches and pains.
-He or she wants you to be as comfortable as possible after the massage’s effects wear off.
+They want you to be as comfortable as possible after the massage’s effects wear off.

 Muscles have a long memory.
 Holding them in an awkward position — such as craning your neck forward to see a computer at work — can cut off nerve pathways.
 This triggers neck and shoulder tension, upper back pain, and sometimes numbness and tingling down through the hands.
 Regular massages let a therapist address your pain patterns and re-educate muscles to improve body mechanics and posture.

 Fact: Massage therapy is a complementary treatment for migraine headaches.
 Applying pressure to trigger points in the neck, shoulders, head and even face can help release muscle tension and interrupt pain signals referring to migraine areas.
 Massage can release tension that disrupts the blood vessels supplying the brain.
 Problems in the way these blood vessels function are believed to produce migraine symptoms, such as severe headache, visual disturbances, nausea and light sensitivity.

 Myth 5: Don’t interrupt a therapist during a massage, even if it hurts.